 Typical Behavior in Children Vs. Childhood OCD

 During the school age years, social and friend relationships become important as well as peer pressure to fit in.
 Children with OCD are often set apart because they may display “odd” behaviors.
-They may become isolative and lonely.
+They may become isolated and lonely.

 Signs of OCD in Teens & Young Adults